Palm Beach County

 • A quiet location where you will not be disturbed

 In-person Meetings indicated on the agenda.
 Check with instructor regarding Zoom option, if needed.

 On Your Own: describes required course activities you are expected to complete by the requested deadline.

 - You cannot miss more than 4.75 hours (20% of the 24 contact hours) This is a FMNP policy and cannot be modified by the Instructor.

 - To receive certification, the 4.75 hours or less missed must be made up by completing an assignment of equal time and content.
 Approval of the Instructor is required.

 - If total hours missed exceeds 4.75 hours, certification is not possible regardless of material made up.

 - All absences should be discussed with the instructor in advance.
 In case of emergencies, please notify Instructor as soon as possible.

-- Suggested Field Items: snacks, notepad and pen, binoculars, insect repellent, change of clothes (spare shoes/socks/pants/shirt).
+- Bring: water, snacks, field ID books, notepad and pen, binoculars, insect repellent, towels, and a change of clothes (spare shoes/socks/pants/shirt).